ramy-ibrahim-ahmed/Industrial-Resource-Allocation-Optimizer/README.md

-# PuLP
+# linear programing
-Mathematical Optimization with the power of PuLP
+Mathematical Optimization with the power of Python